chrisco210/TempChamberView/README.md

 There are two main components of this app, an express web server which supplies the web interface for controlling the temperature, and another app that runs on the raspi that controls the temperature of the chamber that polls the main app to check for new instructions.

+# Dependencies
+scss is required to compile the CSS files.
+Check if you have scss by typing `scss --version` (ideally before running npm install).
+If you do not, install the ruby version of sass by running `gem install sass -v 3.4.22`.

+In addition, you will need nodejs, as well as npm.

 # Installation
 After cloning the repository, type `npm install` to install all dependencies and run all setup scripts.
-These will create the database and generate all keys required.
+These will create the database and generate all api keys required.

 # Config
 By default the config looks like this (Without comments):